Xevrac/docs/content/guides/hd2.md

 All guides and mods pertaining to Hidden and Dangerous 2 can be found below.

-> `This article is currently being written up.
-Hosting a multiplayer game section is incomplete!`
+> `Note: The 'Hosting a multiplayer game' section is 90% complete.`

 ---